 3. Memorandum of Law: A memorandum of law is a document prepared by a party arguing his or her position on a legal matter in a case.
 It should contain a brief summary of the significant facts of the case; pertinent laws, including case law; and an argument as to how the law applies to the facts of the case.
 A memorandum should also refer to specific sections of any affidavits or exhibits that have been filed along with the motion.
 A memorandum of law may not exceed twenty-five (25) pages in length.
+See L.R.
+7.1(b)(1).

 As with affidavits, there are certain motions for which a memorandum of law is not required, unless the Court directs otherwise.
-The motions for which no memorandum of law is required are those made pursuant to Federal Rules of Civil Procedure 12(e), 15, 17, 25, 37 and 55.
+The motions for which no memorandum of law is required are those made pursuant to Federal Rules of Civil Procedure 12(e), 17, 25, 37 and 55.
 See L.R.
-7.1(a)(1).
+7.1(b)(1).